ffabi/SemesterProject/README.md

 - [Running hardmaru - WordlModels](#running-hardmaru-wordl-models)

 # Prerequisites
-This specific image needs a CUDA capable GPU with CUDA version 10.0 and nvidia-docker version 2 installed on the host machine.
-The versions of the Python packages can be seen in requirements.txt, if something is not working as intended, try to install the specified versions by running `pip3 install -r requirements.txt`
+This specific image needs a CUDA capable GPU with CUDA version 10.0 and nvidia-docker version 2 installed on the host machine

 # Reproducing the results